MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/user-accounts/user-accounts.md

 Use the following procedure to disable Enterprise Voice for a user account that is enabled for Skype for Business Server.

-### Disable a user for Enterprise Voice using New Control Panel
+### Disable a user for Enterprise Voice using new Control Panel

-1. From a user account that is assigned to the CsUserAdministrator role or the CsAdministrator role, log on to any computer in your internal deployment.
+1. Open a browser window and enter the Admin URL to open the Skype for Business Server Control Panel.

-2. Open a browser window, and then enter the Admin URL to open the Skype for Business Server Control Panel.
+2. Log in using a user account that is assigned to the CsUserAdministrator role or the CsAdministrator role.

 3. In the left navigation bar, click **Users**.